From the Provence of the Popes to the Luberon – Self-guided

 Day 2

-Free day or loop in Arrábida Natural Park.
+A day off or a loop hike in the Arrábida Natural Park.
 (35 km).

 Day 3